knetikmedia/knetikcloud-csharp-net35-client/docs/GamificationLevelingApi.md

 Get a user's progress for all level schemas

-Filtering and sorting is based on the LevelingResource object, not the UserLevelingResource that is returned here.
+Filtering and sorting is based on the LevelingResource object, not the UserLevelingResource that is returned here. <br><br><b>Permissions Needed:</b> LEVELING_ADMIN or self

 ### Example
 ```csharp